-The due dates for assignments will be provided along with the evaluation scheme.
-Late assignments will be accepted (with 10% per day penalty) for up to three days, and no assignment will be accepted after the work has been returned to the class.
+The due dates for assignments have been provided as are the evaluation schemes.
+Late assignments will be accepted (with 10% per day penalty) for up to two days, and no assignment will be accepted after the work has been returned to the class.
 If you require an extension on an assignment, bring what you have done to show how much of the assignment you have completed.